-- New Commercial Construction can be anywhere in the City except in some parts of Manhattan- The area south of 96th Street (including the south side 96th Street) and north of Murray, Frankfort, and Dover Streets does not qualify.
+- New Commercial Construction can be anywhere in the City except in some parts of Manhattan.
+The areas south of 96th Street (including the south side 96th Street) and north of Murray, Frankfort, and Dover Streets do not qualify.

-- Commercial Renovations can be anywhere in the City except in some parts of Manhattan- Areas that do not qualify: between 59th Street and 96th Street (including north side of 59th street and south side of 96th street).
-Below 59th Street, specific commercial Renovation benefits are available and additional benefits are provided in:
+- Commercial Renovations can be anywhere in the City except in some parts of Manhattan.
+The areas between 59th Street and 96th Street (including north side of 59th street and south side of 96th street) do not qualify.
+Additional commercial renovation benefits are available below 59th Street and these areas:

 - Garment Center District.